fluxninja/aperture/docs/content/concepts/flow-lifecycle.md

 </Zoom>

-This diagram elucidates the stages a flow undergoes within Aperture.
-The stages
+This diagram elucidates the stages a flow undergoes within the Aperture.
+The stages encompass:
-encompass:

 - **Selectors**: Act as filters, determining the flow's path based on scoping rules.
 They identify and direct the flow towards relevant components in line